-Comparing these assumptions to the actual impact fees collected indicates that new connections to our water and wastewater systems are occurring as projected.
+Comparing these assumptions to the actual impact fees collected indicates that the FY-18 new connections to our water and wastewater systems are slightly higher than projected.

-Table 4 provides population projections for Round Rock and Round Rock's ETJ over the coming years.
+Table 4 provides population projections for Round Rock and Round Rock's ETJ.
 These projections, anticipating a steady growth rate, indicate that in order to keep up with growth, capital improvements to the City's water and wastewater utility systems would be necessary.
-However, 2012-2018 estimates, shown in parenthesis, indicate the City's population growth rate is slightly slower than projected.
+However, 2012-2018 estimates, shown in parenthesis, indicate a slightly slower growth rate than projected.